 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Yesterday, I wrote about my Los Angeles to Toronto flight on Air Canada from the day before.
-Like many, we’re spending Christmas with our family, in my case, my in-laws, since my wife is a Canuck.
-RELATED: Record Numbers of People are Traveling This Holiday and Thieves Know It – Here’s How to Protect Your Home While You’re Away
+Last December, I wrote about my Los Angeles to Toronto flight on Air Canada from the day before.
+Like many, we were spending Christmas with our family, in my case, my in-laws, since my wife is a Canuck.

 Hacks for loose in flight outlets?